 "Volodia loves the word 'uh oh'.
 Whenever something wrong happens he is always the first one to say uh oh.... when I ask him what a letter is, or even a word, and he says the right letter or word, he gets super excited when he is right.
 He always makes sure he his right so he can get a huge high five.
 He loves repeating the teacher."

 A Funny Story About Volodia

 Your kids will crack you up when teaching.
 They have the funniest little attitudes and say the most hilarious things.
 Caroline shared:

 "Volodia is a funny kid.
 Right now we are learning the English alphabet.
 We have a routine in class of asking for a paper and pencil.
 I will usually ask them the same thing in the same order.
 "Do you want a paper?
 Say: "I want a paper".
 Do you want a pencil?
 Say: "I want a pencil."
 One day in class I begin asking everyone, and when I get to Volodia he told it to me what I tell him every day word for word.
 It was as if he was pretending to be the teacher and I was his student.
 I don't think he realized he was being like the teacher, but it caught me off guard and I thought it was funny. "

 When teaching your cute kids you will learn so much about yourself and how to serve others.
 Caroline says what she has learned:

-[To be patient] ... "and always be enthusiastic.
+"Always be enthusiastic.
 If you are bored in class they can tell and will also be bored.
 If you are always enthusiastic, they get more excited in class and have more fun.
 Another thing I have learned is patience.
 My students are a lot smarter than I realize.
 It is so rewarding to see that they use what they have learned from you.
-However, it doesn't happen right away, for something to click it takes awhile.
+However, it doesn't happen right away, for something to click it takes a while.
 Once that light bulb clicks in their head you can tell.
 That makes you want to teach more."